wp-plugins/zenfoliopress/readme.txt

 An alpha level release published for testing and getting input from potential users.

 == Upgrade Notice ==

+= 0.0.3 =
+Required to correctly load the style sheet for the plugin.

 = 0.0.2 ==
 Update to fix creating settings for new installs.
 You'll need this to configure ZenfolioPress.